When your child is identified as having SEN, we use a graduated approach based on four steps. These are assess, plan, do, review.

 Your child’s class teacher is responsible for the work that is done with your child, they work closely with Learning Support Assistants and any specialist adults involved with your child.

 For many children, targets will be connected to learning and will often be specifically to do with literacy and numeracy.
-For other children, they may be to do with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (for example problems to do with fine motor control) … the list is endless!
+For other children, they may be to do with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (for example difficulties with fine motor control) … the list is endless!

-Teachers are advised by the SENCo and QTVI (qualified teacher of the Visually Impaired) about how to adapt the learning to ensure that all pupils have access to the curriculum.
+Teachers are advised by the SENCo about how to adapt the learning to ensure that all pupils have access to the curriculum.
 We use the advice sent in by professionals to support this.
 Work is differentiated according to needs and requirements.